Discover Miramar

 For three years the game prospered in Karori but one Saturday afternoon in 1908 the Captain was required to inform the members of the Campbell's family decision to give notice to the club to quit as they wished to sell the land.

-In the weeks following the Captain and his team of dedicated golfers had inspected three sites and also looked at amalgamating with either the Hutt or Wellington golf clubs.
+In the weeks following, the Captain and his team of dedicated golfers had inspected three sites and also looked at amalgamating with either the Hutt or Wellington golf clubs.

-The initial layout of just eleven holes was ready for play in April 1909 when family and friends staged a gala carnival with special trams hired to bring the people from the city to the course.
+The initial layout of just eleven holes was ready for play in April 1909 when family and friends staged a gala carnival with special trams hired to bring the people from the city to the new links course.

 Miramar Golf Club was re-born and over the next four decades flourished to become one of the leading clubs in New Zealand.
 Over this period the club hosted the New Zealand Open Championship, The New Zealand Ladies Amateur and the New Zealand Amateur.